 - Similarly, I am concerned that higher functioning yet socially clueless students may be administered this test because the examiners may believe that it would accurately assess their higher functioning social pragmatic language abilities.
 However many higher functioning students will pass this test with flying colors, which is why I urge considerable caution when selecting student population for testing administration

 Consequently the CELF-5: M administration is not for everyone.
-As mentioned before I would only administer this test to higher functioning (but not too high functioning) students undergoing language assessment for the first time or to higher functioning students receiving a re-evaluation, who have previously passed the Clinical Evaluation of Language Fundamentals-5 with ease.
-This test would not be appropriate for Severely Challenged and Challenged Social Communicators (see Winner, 2011)
+As mentioned before I would only administer portions of this test to higher functioning (but not too high functioning) students undergoing language assessment for the first time or to higher functioning students receiving a re-evaluation, who have previously passed the Clinical Evaluation of Language Fundamentals-5 with ease.
+This test would not be appropriate for Severely Challenged and Challenged Social Communicators (see Winner, 2015)

 I would also not administer this test to the following populations: